reidmorrison/parallel_minion/README.md

 parallel_minion
 ===============

-Parallel Minion supports easily handing work off to minions (Threads) so that tasks that would normally be performed sequentially can easily be executed in parallel.
+Parallel Minion supports easily handing work off to minions (threads) so that tasks that would normally be performed sequentially can easily be executed in parallel.
 This allows Ruby and Rails applications to very easily do many tasks at the same time so that results are returned more quickly.